estebanpdl/tik-spyder/README.md

 SerpAPI options:
   --q               The search term of phrase for which to retrieve TikTok data.
+  --user            Specify a TikTok user to search for videos from.
   --google-domain   Defines the Google domain to use.
 It defaults to google.com.
   --gl              Defines the country to use for the search.
 Two-letter country code.
   --hl              Defines the language to use for the search.
 Two-letter language code.